Robert J. Giuffra Jr.Partner

 Robert Giuffra is a partner in Sullivan & Cromwell’s Litigation Group.
 He joined the Firm in 1989, after serving as a law clerk to Chief Justice William Rehnquist of the U.S. Supreme Court and to Judge Ralph Winter of the U.S. Court of Appeals for the Second Circuit.
 He focuses on “bet-the-company,” securities, white-collar criminal, commercial, insurance, banking and tax litigation.
 He is a member of Sullivan & Cromwell’s Management Committee, with overall responsibility for the Firm’s Litigation practice, and is the head of the Securities Litigation practice.

 Mr. Giuffra is recognized as one of the leading litigators in the United States.
+In January 2014, he was named “Litigator of the Year” by The American Lawyer.
 Since June 2011, he has been selected three times as The American Lawyer’s “Litigator of the Week.”
 In 2012, The International Who’s Who Legal listed him as one of its ten “Most Highly Regarded” litigators globally.
 In 2011, The Financial Times profiled him as one of its ten leading U.S. legal innovators.
 He is a two-time Law360 MVP (2011, 2013).
 He is the only lawyer ranked in Band 1 in Chambers USA for both Commercial Litigation (New York) and Securities (National, New York).
 He is also listed as a National Star in Euromoney’s Benchmark: America's Leading Litigation Firms and Attorneys.

-For over twenty years Mr. Giuffra has represented prominent corporations and individuals in their most challenging civil and criminal cases, including at trial and on appeal in federal and state courts around the United States, before arbitration panels, and in investigations involving the SEC, the Department of Justice, U.S. and non-U.S. bank regulators, the U.S. Congress, the Internal Revenue Service, and the New York State Attorney General.
+For over twenty years Mr. Giuffra has represented prominent corporations and individuals in their most challenging civil and criminal cases, including at jury and bench trials, and on appeal in federal and state courts around the United States, before arbitration panels, and in investigations involving the SEC, the Department of Justice, U.S. and non-U.S. bank regulators, the U.S. Congress, the Internal Revenue Service, and the New York State Attorney General.
 He regularly advises senior executives and boards of directors in internal governance matters.

 Mr. Giuffra has served in all three branches of the U.S. Government.
 In addition to his federal judicial clerkships, Mr. Giuffra was the Chief Counsel of the U.S. Senate Committee on Banking, Housing and Urban Affairs from 1995 to 1996.
 He was a primary drafter of the Private Securities Litigation Reform Act of 1995.
 He also served in the White House.